apache/pekko/docs/src/main/paradox/typed/logging.md

 ## Introduction

-[SLF4J](https://www.slf4j.org/) is used for logging and Akka provides access to an [org.slf4j.Logger](https://www.slf4j.org/api/org/slf4j/Logger.html) for a specific actor via the @apidoc[typed.*.ActorContext].
+[SLF4J](https://www.slf4j.org/) is used for logging and Pekko provides access to an [org.slf4j.Logger](https://www.slf4j.org/api/org/slf4j/Logger.html) for a specific actor via the @apidoc[typed.*.ActorContext].
 You may also retrieve a `Logger` with the ordinary [org.slf4j.LoggerFactory](https://www.slf4j.org/api/org/slf4j/LoggerFactory.html).

 To ensure that logging has minimal performance impact it's important that you configure an